ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 When you click **Add the service** there is no option to create {{site.data.keyword.contdelivery_short}} in a Cloud Foundry org.
 You can only create {{site.data.keyword.contdelivery_short}} in a resource group.

-Resource groups have replaced Cloud Foundry orgs as the preferred containers for service instances.
-However, you can still create toolchains in Cloud Foundry orgs to support pre-existing {{site.data.keyword.contdelivery_short}} instances in Cloud Foundry orgs.
+Resource groups replaced Cloud Foundry orgs for the management of {{site.data.keyword.contdelivery_short}} service instances and toolchains.
 {: tsCauses}

-Create your toolchain again in resource groups, and then remove the original toolchain from the Cloud Foundry org.
-Alternatively, you can ignore the error message until a method to migrate existing toolchains from Cloud Foundry orgs to resource groups is provided.
+Migrate your toolchains from Cloud Foundry orgs to resource groups.
+For more information about migrating toolchains, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).
 {: tsResolve}